fgauris/Resttp/doc/README.txt

 //---------- Structure

 Application
-A simple console application with auto-host functionality.
+A simple console application with self-host functionality.
 Contains few controllers to test a basic behaviour.

 Resttp
 A class librabry, which contains most of the framework logic.